ghc-proposals/ghc-proposals/proposals/0000-structured-imports.rst

       , module C     aliases       -- Re-export of all of the names available through all of the aliases -- available from C, to be made available for bringing into scope -- qualified, via the respective aliases.
-                                   -- Basically brings the entire alias structure exposed by C -- -- both the R and N aliases.
+                                   -- Basically re-exports the entire alias structure exposed by C -- -- both the R and N aliases.

       , module C     aliases (R)   -- Same as above, but restricted to a single alias: